 The best mortgage rate can help you purchase an amazing home in any U.S. city, but sometimes the price keeps you from getting your dream house.
-These cities are the best bang for your buck, with great restaurants, activities and parks, making the best mortgage rate stretch a whole lot farther.
+Per Zillow Research's 2018 "most affordable markets" estimates, these are the big cities that offer you the best bang for your mortgage buck, with great amenities, activities and parks.

 With a healthy job market, this city’s got tons of opportunity for career success and home ownership.
-The median home price hits around $150,000, and the cost of living is far lower than most U.S. cities.
+The median home price hits around $156,600, with 11.4 percent of income going to mortgage payments.
+Best of all, the cost of living in Cincinnati is far lower than most U.S. cities, with a median home price of $156,600.
+Just 11.4 percent of household income goes to mortgage payments.

 Kansas City, Mo.